-Only two things break branches in daylight in the bush: Firstly humans.
-Secondly, elephants, and the herd of elephants I had run into earlier were heading in the other direction.
+Only two things break branches in daylight in the bush: Firstly elephants, and the herd I had run into earlier were heading in the other direction.
 Secondly careless or fast moving humans.

-Someone was following, and I assumed they were moving fast.
+Someone was following, and they were moving fast.

-At a half jog, half run where I could, I thought of how I could make a stand if anyone caught up.
+At a half jog, half run where I could, I thought if I could make an adequate stand if anyone caught up.
 I was past my prime.
 What if the new prints were from somebody in their late twenties?
 Someone as young and fit as I had been when I had chased men through the Bush.
 Now, at my age, I could not out run a fit young pursuer.

-My mind raced over what to do if I couldn’t out run my pursuer back to the safety of the Lodge, and the others.
+My mind raced over what to do if I couldn’t out run the pursuer back to the safety of the Lodge.

 I stopped running.
 I turned around.
-I walked back along my tracks.
+I walked slowly back along my tracks.